henveloper/ust-course-quota-frontend/README.md

 ![demo](./demo.jpg)

-- this website expected u to implement your own backend with the following 2 apis
+- this website expected u to implement ur own backend with the following 2 apis

 ### GET /